Serge Mouangue: Seven Sisters

 "Seven Sisters" is an installation displaying a group of 14 women wearing masks and robes.
 The masks are Punu masks from Gabon.
 The robes are Cameroonian, made from a Ndop textile by the Bamileke people.
 The installation also aims at stimulating a feeling of shared heritage.
+Seven sisters was featured as the main focus of interest in Mouangue's 2025 AKAA exhibition "The Third Aesthetic".

 Fragrance

 Mouangue is in the process of developing a fragrance which mixes botanical fragrances from African rainforests and Japanese wildflowers.